DataDog/integrations-extras/bonsai/README.md

 ### Service Checks

-The Bonsai integration does not include any service checks at this time.
+The Bonsai integration does not include any service checks.

 ## Troubleshooting